Dartmouth Square: Controversy

 The square became the subject of controversy in 2005, when it emerged that years previously, businessman Noel O'Gara, bought the freehold on the square for £10,000 from PJ Darley, a descendant of the square's builders.
 O'Gara locked the gates on the park in the square in 2006.
 He tried to operate it as a car park but local residents blocked the gates.
 After 3 years of dispute with residents and Dublin City Council an agreement was negotiated with Noel O'Gara by a local resident to reopen the square to be used as an amenity again.
 The local community gathered regularly to clean up the square which was in a state of ruin after years with no maintenance.

 In December 2012, the square was sold at auction on instruction of the liquidator of Marble Tile and Granite.
 A group of local residents bought the square at this auction and donated it back to DCC.
 Noel O'Gara protested at the sale, though the property was eventually sold to Dublin City Council for €142,000, with a contribution of €32,000 from local residents.
 The square is now wholly owned by Dublin City Council.

+Notable residents

+Luke Kelly of the Dubliners folk group lived in at no.7 Dartmouth Square.
+The artist Pauline Bewick refers to his house at a time when she was romantically involved with him.

+In addition there it is claimed that the following were born or resided there: